We won't stop until we have a screening programme for all men

 Who will be invited for prostate cancer screening?

-The committee has recommended screening for men with variations in their BRCA genes, who are at higher risk of prostate cancer.
+Men with variations in their BRCA2 genes, who are at higher risk of prostate cancer.

 FIND OUT MORE